Happily-Coding/portfolio/my-deployment.md

 Dont forget to shutdown docker compose before going for ci.
 Otherwise you might try to run both at once which will lead to issues. cd /root/code/project-compose/ docker compose down

-I should (and probably will)  change this guide to place the docker compose manually on the same place github actions will place it, to avoid any potential issues and unnecesary files.

 Now lets set things up so they are automatically deployed instead!
 Not bad huh?
 Again, we'll follow [the guide](https://github.com/tiangolo/full-stack-fastapi-template/blob/master/deployment.md#continuous-deployment-cd), but with some modifications: